-The CE provider knows and adheres to social work regulations regarding CE requirements in the jurisdictions where it offers ACE credit.
+The CE provider knows and adheres to social work regulations regarding CE requirements in the iurisdictions where it offers ACE credit.

-- For each jurisdiction where CE credit is offered, CE providers must stay current on - Course content requirements, categories, scope of practice, and professional skill levels within the jurisdiction - License renewal requirements (e.g., specific content requirements, ethics requirements, etc.) - CE requirements for license categories - CE providers must - Plan and implement programs and learning activities in response to an identified need - Designate the category of CE offering (clinical, ethics, cultural competency, or other) needed for certificates of credit if required by the jurisdiction where CE credit is being offered or as required by ASWB ACE for all approved individual courses/conferences - Define potential learners and the target audience, identifying educational level and any prerequisites for each CE activity and including that information on promotional materials - Where ACE requirements are more stringent than those of a specific jurisdiction, providers must follow ACE standards if offering ACE CE credit for a continuing education training.
+- For each jurisdiction where CE credit is offered, CE providers must stay current on - Course content requirements, categories, scope of practice, and professional skill levels within the jurisdiction - License renewal requirements (e.g., specific content requirements, ethics requirements, etc.) - CE requirements for license categories

+CE providers must

+- Plan and implement programs and learning activities in response to an identified need - Designate the category of CE offering (clinical, ethics, cultural competency, or general) needed for certificates of credit if required by the jurisdiction where CE credit is being offered or as required by ASWB ACE for all approved individual courses/conferences.
+Jurisdictional credit requirements may vary and, if the credit type is different than one of the types allowed for use in the ACE statement (as listed above), it should be clear on certificates, in a separate location than the ACE statement, that the CE provider is stating that the course meets a jurisdictional topic area requirement versus what is being offered as an ACE credit type (e.g., "This course meets Pennsylvania requirements for 3 suicide assessment credit hours."). - Define potential learners and the target audience, identifying educational level and any prerequisites for each CE activity and including that information on promotional materials - Where ACE requirements are more stringent than those of a specific jurisdiction, providers must follow ACE standards if offering ACE CE credit for a continuing education training.